pmean/build-website/text/99/logistic.md

 The **Hosmer and Lemeshow Test table** provides a formal test for whether the predicted probabilities for a covariate match the observed probabilities.
 A large p-value indicates a good match.
-A small p-value indicates a poor match, which tells you that you should look for some alternative ways to describe the relationship between this covariate and the outcome variable.
-In our example, the p-value is large (**0.545**), indicating a good match.
+A small p-value indicates a poor match
+- which tells you that you should look for some alternative ways to describe the relationship between this covariate and the outcome variable.
+In our example
+- the p-value is large (**0.545**),
+indicating a good match.

 ![](../../../web/images/99/logistic19.gif)